evanx/redex/README.md

 - push each incoming message onto multiple consumer queues
 - consumer microservices then pop messages off their consumer queues

-The above leads to a reliable message queue for multiple consumers, where if the consumer is busy, or crashed, its messages are delivered when it is available e.g. restarts.
+The above leads to a reliable message queue for multiple consumers, where if the consumer is busy, or crashed, its messages are delivered when it restarts.

 Also note that multiple workers can operate of a consumer queue for scalability.

-We call a component that processes messages, a "processor."
+A "processor" is a component that processes messages.

+We implement a number of generally useful ones as built-ins, but the idea is that custom ones can be implemented and used in your deployment.

 Processors might be classified as follows:
 - importer - accepts a message from a external source and pushes it into a Redis queue.